 Editing is one of the skills most fundamental to documentary filmmaking.
 Ultimately, documentaries are almost always truly made in the edit.
 This course focuses on students' basic mastery of industry standard editing software, as well as basic editing techniques and theory.
 In this course, students learn to understand not only the how of editing but also the why.
-Classes consist lectures, and demonstrations, hands-on practice.
+Classes consist of demonstrations, lectures, and hands-on practice.